gabrielperezs/goreactor/README.md

     - `CreationTimestampMilliseconds` is the message creation time with in milliseconds
     - `CreationTimestampSeconds` is the message creation time in seconds _See [examples/ARRAY.md](examples/ARRAY.md) for an example_

+- `$..`

+    If you want to select the full message you should use `$..` instead of `$.`.

+- `$.Message`

+    If the message has a field `"Message"`, the content of the original message will be replaced with the content of the field `$.Message`.

+- Formated json

+    [The library used to parse jq like expressions](https://github.com/savaki/jq) sometimes has problems with new lines.
+It is better to use json messages without new lines or other indentations.

 Log outputs to stdout or firehose
 ----------------------------------